 DC-CC is a work readiness program started in FY 2017, specifically targeted to youth aged 20 to 24.
 It provides up to nine months and 40 hours per week of work experience, skills training, and individualized coaching and support for employment.
-The program served 320 youth in FY 2017.3 Seventy four percent of participants who obtained employment retained it two quarters after completing the program.4 The budget proposes small changes to funding levels, \$1.07 million in FY 2019, as compared to \$1.1 in FY 2018 (when adjusted for inflation).
+The program served 320 youth in FY 2017.3 Seventy-four percent of participants who obtained employment retained it two quarters after completing the program.4 The budget provides small changes to funding levels, \$4.38 million in FY 2019, as compared to \$4.59 million in FY 2018 (when adjusted for inflation).